This Toolkit is a guide for future job seekers.

 ACKNOWLEDGEMENTS

-The Digital Careers Toolkit is produced by Shared Lane Services, which is founded by Julian Cohen, a NYC educator with high school, district and workforce development experience.
-The concept was jointly conceived by Julian and Jorge Correa Jr., who were colleagues before Jorge became a content manager at IBM.
-Much of the content is authored with the deep expertise of Andrea Azzolina, founder of Dataverse IT, former executive at JetBlue and Per Scholas board member.
-Subject Matter Experts who collaborated on aspects of the Toolkit include Ismail Ocasio, Jeannie Smith, Jordhan Kerridge, Priya Ramanathan, Sierra Harvey, & others.
+The Digital Careers Toolkit is a product of Shared Lane.
+The materials are designed and developed collectively by subject matter experts.
+The concept of a tech careers toolkit was jointly conceived by Julian Cohen, founder of Shared Lane, and Jorge Correa Jr., Global Strategy Content Manager at IBM.
+Much of the content is authored with Jorge’s knowledge and creativity, as well as the deep expertise of Andi Azzolina, founder of Dataverse IT, and Niall McKinney, founder of Black Crow AI.
+SMEs who contributed to specific components of the Toolkit include Ismail Ocasio, Jeannie Smith, Jordhan Kerridge, Priya Ramanathan, Sierra Harvey, Tam Lisa Danier, Rachel Rabinowitz, Bethany Crystal & others.
 Shared Lane acknowledges Per Scholas for initiating the concept, and PDT Partners for contributing a feasibility study as a component of Per Scholas’ Technology Careers Exploration Program (TCEP).
-Shared Lane is grateful to the Carnegie Corporation of New York for support of this project as a grantee of the Pathways to Postsecondary Success portfolio.
+Shared Lane is grateful to the Carnegie Corporation of New York (CCNY) for supporting this project as a grantee of the Pathways to Postsecondary Success portfolio.
+The website is designed and developed by 5Four Digital.
+Shared Lane is responsible for all content.

 Earn a Microcredential